 Broadened Medicare Hospital Insurance (HI) Tax Base for High-Income Taxpayers

 Health Industry Fees

 Additional Health Savings

 Additional Tax Benefits for Healthcare

 The Affordable Care Act not only makes health care more affordable for families and small business owners and raises taxes on high earners, large businesses, and the health care industry.
-It also limits medical deductions which is something that some Americans may be affected by.
+It also limits medical deductions.
 Tens of millions of families will benefit from new tax credits which will help them reduce their premium costs and purchase insurance.
-Families making less than $250,000 will see their taxes cut by hundreds of billions of dollars.
+American families making less than $250,000 as a group will see their taxes cut by hundreds of billions of dollars.

 When enacted, health reform is completely paid for and will reduce the deficit by more than one hundred billion dollars in the next ten years.

 Title X. Reauthorization of the Indian Health Care Improvement Act